The Origin of Life

 Burning bright

-Ecosystems evolve by accumulating technology which assist them in:
+Ecosystems tend to evolve by accumulating technology which assist them in:

 • identifing sources of potential energy and...